offensive-packaging/documentation/o-saft/index.md

          However, the user "should do something" if necessary depending on the reported results.

+         Developers may read more details on the concept in  docs/concepts.txt

      This help text

          The sequence of the sections in the help text doesn't strictly follow